Uldrix/SDL_Calc/README.md

 # SDL_Calc
-Python SDL calculator for Clockwork PicoCalc using Luckfox Lyra This code is supplied as is, no warranty.
+Python SDL calculator for Clockwork PicoCalc using Luckfox Lyra.

+This code is supplied as is, no warranty.

 For personnal use only.

 ### Hotkey basics